 Looking for a fun, fall outdoor activity?
 See sandhill cranes in the wild at DWR events

 You can see these unique birds — and learn more about them — on Saturday, Oct.
-3 as the Utah Division of Wildlife Resources and its local partners host two free sandhill crane viewing events.
-Due to COVID-19, participants will be asked to social distance at the meeting areas and will then drive themselves to the viewing areas during two different auto tours.
-You are also asked to bring your own binoculars or spotting scopes.
+2 as the Utah Division of Wildlife Resources and its local partners host two free sandhill crane viewing events.
+Participants will need to drive themselves to the viewing areas during the two different auto tours.
+Binoculars and spotting scopes will be available for you to use, but you should bring your own equipment if you have it.

 The first auto tour runs from 7–9 a.m.
 Participants will meet at the Jensen Nature Park at 8775 E. 6000 South in Jensen and will then drive to fields near the Green River in Jensen.

-"You'll have no problem identifying the cranes," DWR Regional Conservation Outreach Manager Tonya Kieffer-Selby said.
+"You'll have no problem identifying the cranes," Christianson said.
 "They have a crimson crown and gray body, and at about 4 feet tall, they're one of the largest migratory birds in the world."

 The second viewing event takes place from 5–7 p.m.
-The auto tour will leave the Uintah County Library at 204 E. 100 North in Vernal and will head to the cranes' roosting grounds at Pelican Lake and the Ouray National Wildlife Refuge.
+The auto tour will meet at the commuter parking lot at the intersection of Highway 40 and state Route 88 (the turnoff to the Ouray National Wildlife Refuge) located between Vernal and Roosevelt.
+The tour will then head to the cranes' roosting grounds at Pelican Lake and the Ouray National Wildlife Refuge.

-"In addition to driving your own vehicle to maintain social distancing, be sure to bring layers of clothes appropriate for the weather, as well as drinks, water and snacks," Kieffer-Selby said.
+"Be sure to bring layers of clothes appropriate for the weather, as well as drinks, water and snacks," Christianson said.
 "Also, if you want to get good, high-quality photos, bring a telephoto lens for your camera."

-These birds are opportunistic eaters, grazing on plants, grains, insects, snakes and mice.
-For farmers, this can be frustrating, as the cranes can damage crops by digging up tubers and agricultural seed.
+Sandhill cranes are opportunistic eaters, grazing on plants, grains, insects, snakes and mice.
+For farmers, this can be frustrating, as the cranes can trample and damage crops as well as dig up tubers and agricultural seed.

-The crop damage the cranes cause is one of the main reasons the DWR has been working with the U.S. Fish and Wildlife Service and the Pacific Flyway Council to offer more crane-hunting permits in the Uinta Basin.
+The crop damage the cranes cause is one of the main reasons the DWR has been working with the U.S. Fish and Wildlife Service and the Pacific Flyway Council to offer more crane-hunting permits in this area.

-"In addition to viewing cranes, we hope the event will help teach the public about the importance of wildlife management," Kieffer-Selby said.
+"In addition to viewing cranes, we hope the event will help teach the public about the importance of wildlife management," Christianson said.